-This Easy Cheesecake Recipe is a family favorite, and it makes an extremely creamy cheesecake with a smooth sour cream layer over the top and irresistible cinnamon graham cracker crust.
+This Easy Cheesecake Recipe is a family favorite, and it makes an extremely creamy baked cheesecake with a smooth sour cream layer over the top and irresistible cinnamon graham cracker crust.

 Today is a very exciting day because I’m *finally* sharing one of my family’s favorite desserts, my mom’s famous cheesecake.

 This is the first dessert she ever made for my dad when they started dating, and it’s the one she makes on his birthday every year.

 It has a very dear place in my heart AND just happens to be the best, easiest cheesecake in existence.
 (Also full disclosure, my mom’s famous cheesecake first appeared in Joy of Cooking. 😉 )

 This easy homemade cheesecake is so extremely creamy with a smooth sour cream layer over the top, and to-die-for cinnamon graham cracker crust.

 And when I say it’s easy, I’m not kidding.
 While the cheesecake takes a while from start to finish, that’s only because of the chilling and cooling time.
 The actual hands-on prep time is pretty minimal and very simple.